Jimmy01240397/LANRSAAuthenticationService/Readme.md

 ```

 6. send your private key from /etc/lanloginserver/private to your mobile.
+7. you can change your iptables rules on setup in /etc/lanloginserver/iptablessetuplist.conf

-7. enable and start your server
+8. enable and start your server

 ```bash
 systemctl enable lanallowweb@<laninterfacename>.service